mishankov/tipe/README.md

 ### Short forms

-For convinience you can use `P` as short version of `Pipe` and short versions uf methods:
+For convenience you can use `P` as short version of `Pipe` and short versions of the methods:
 - `p`: `pipe`
 - `c`: `check`
 - `u`: `unwrap`